Viewer Rating

 The film portrays many nominal Christian characters, particularly the white perpetrators, as profoundly hypocritical, cruel, and greedy.
 Their outward piety serves as a deceptive facade for their horrific crimes, with the narrative exposing their moral corruption rather than affirming the faith itself.

-Killers of the Flower Moon does not feature identifiable LGBTQ+ characters or themes.
-The film's scope is entirely centered on the historical events of the Osage murders and the exploitation of Native Americans in the 1920s, without incorporating any LGBTQ+ narratives.
+Killers of the Flower Moon does not feature transsexual characters or themes within its narrative.
+The film's focus is entirely on the historical events concerning the Osage Nation and their struggles, rather than gender identity or the trans community.

 The movie does not contain any action or adventure elements.